-- 1. any firm insured by the insolvent insurer will be required, within 30 working days of the insolvency, to obtain and pay for insurance with another participating insurer in the market or with the Assigned Risks Pool ("ARP") if the firm is an ARP eligible firm; and - 2. if the firm fails to obtain alternative cover within 30 working days, they will be obliged to close.

-There are a number of serious financial consequences for the firm that can arise out of this:

-- 1. Firms will require access to substantial funds at short notice to continue in practice. - 2.
-There is no guarantee that any participating insurer in the market will offer the firm replacement cover. - 3.
-Firms that are unable to afford the premium for replacement cover will be unable to obtain replacement cover from the market. - 4.
-Firms that are unable to obtain replacement cover in the market may apply to the ARP only if they are ARP eligible firms as defined in the abovementioned regulations.
-ARP cover will be at a lower level than that available in the market, including no cover for claims by financial institutions and an aggregate limit of €1.5 million. - 5.
-If a firm is accepted by the ARP, they will be required to pay the ARP premium in full.
+- 5.17.
+The immediate consequences of the insolvency of an insurer for firms is set out in regulation 13 of the 2014 PII regulations follows: - (a) any firm insured by the insolvent insurer will be required, within 30 working days of the insolvency, to obtain and pay for insurance with another participating insurer in the market or with the Assigned Risks Pool ("ARP") if the firm is an ARP eligible firm; and - (b) if the firm fails to obtain alternative cover within 30 working days, they will be obliged to close. - 5.18.
+There are a number of serious financial consequences for the firm that can arise out of this: - (a) Firms will require access to substantial funds at short notice to continue in practice. - (b) There is no guarantee that any participating insurer in the market will offer the firm replacement cover. - (c) Firms that are unable to afford the premium for replacement cover will be unable to obtain replacement cover from the market. - (d) Firms that are unable to obtain replacement cover in the market may apply to the ARP only if they are ARP eligible firms as defined in the abovementioned regulations.
+ARP cover will be at a lower level than that available in the market, including no cover for claims by financial institutions and an aggregate limit of €1.5 million. - (e) If a firm is accepted by the ARP, they will be required to pay the ARP premium in full.
 The ARP premium is calculated according to the ARP premium schedule which is available on the Society website [link].
 The ARP premium will normally significantly exceed normal market rates reflecting the high level of risk attached to a firm unable to obtain cover in the market.
-Any firm unable to afford market rates is therefore unlikely to be able to afford the ARP premium. - 6.
-Any firm that does not obtain replacement cover from the market, or any firm accepted by the ARP that does not pay the ARP premium in full will be deemed to be a defaulting firm under the regulations and will be required to close. - 7.
-If the firm does not close, the Society will apply to the High Court for an order compelling the firm to close. - 8.
-There is a significant risk that claims made against the firm will not be fully covered with potentially devastating financial consequences for the principals or partners of the firm who will directly liable for any uncovered claims with possible consequential judgments and bankruptcy.
+Any firm unable to afford market rates is therefore unlikely to be able to afford the ARP premium.

+- (f) Any firm that does not obtain replacement cover from the market, or any firm accepted by the ARP that does not pay the ARP premium in full will be declared a defaulting firm and will be required to close. - (g) If the firm does not close, the Society will apply to the High Court for an order compelling the firm to close. - (h) Claims made against the firm will not be fully covered with potentially devastating financial consequences for the principals of the firm who will directly liable for any uncovered claims with possible consequential judgments and bankruptcy.
 It should be noted that the practising certificates of bankrupt solicitors are immediately and automatically suspended in accordance with the provisions of section 50 of the Solicitors Act 1954.